Duratec InstallationLast on September 10 2014

 And previously the Zetec engine and BC box, were supported using the XR2 Mk1 engine cradle.
 But for the Duratec conversion, I opted to ditch the cradle, and adopt the M-Sport Sporting Trophy engine mounts, that suspend the engine and gearbox on competition mounts.
 I also had to brace the engine with two adjustable tie-bars, that both fix the rear of the engine to the bulkhead, to prevent any fore/aft movement when accelerating/braking.

-In February 2011 I treated the Fiesta to a Quaife Sequential dog engagement gearbox (QBE38Z), which is based on the IB5/IB5+, and this should bolt directly to my Duratec, giving me super fast full throttle gearshifts.
+In February 2011 I treated the Fiesta to a Quaife Sequential dog engagement gearbox (QBE38Z), which is based on the IB5/IB5+, giving me the ability to use full throttle gearshifts.

 My XR2's initial 'Duratec' powered debut was at the Classic Ford at Santa Pod in June 2010, and she also went to Ford Fair at Silverstone in August 2010, and Trax also at Silverstone on September 2010.
 She was then featured in Fast Ford magazine in December 2010.